yshashix/oisp-spbiot-agent/container/kubernetes/onboarding/README.md

-# IOT Agent Device OnBoarding Framework
+# IOT Agent Device GitOps Framework
-This Framework Blueprint for Onboarding Gateway Devices for Industry Fusion.
+Framework blueprint for GitOps Sequence Flow to OnBoard Gateway Devices for Industry Fusion.

 ## Installation Pre-Requisites:
 In order to setup and onboard assets on your gateway you need to do the following: